nop77svk/ora-lob-unload/README.md

 There's a bug in handling of `Oracle.ManagedDataAccess.Core`'s `Oracle.Types.OracleClob` streamed reading which actually renders this whole utility useless for CLOBs.
 Although I reported the bug to the Oracle .NET team and they managed to successfully reproduce it (and filed under id 32671328 on March 24, 2021), until it's resolved, there's not much sense in using this app for offloading CLOBs.
 However...!

 You can offload BLOBs and BFILEs without restriction.
 If you are skilled enough in PL/SQL, you can convert your CLOBs to binary data on your database side and offload them this way.
-You are restricted only by your imagination and creativity. 😉
+You are restricted only by your imagination and creativity. 😉 However, feel free to get inspired by the examples in the repository.

 ## A word from+about the author